Humanitarian Mine Action

 Landmines, submunitions, etc

-Featured in accidents
+Featured in recorded accidents

 AP blast mines